 - Hacker attack.

 As hackers profoundly damage over 70% of WordPress installations, backing up WordPress is essential.
 If you face vulnerable attacks by hackers, you can take the help of advanced tools which can secure your site.

 Even with automatic plugins to support you, it is very easy to back up your website.
 Make sure to test them consistently and verify what they are doing and what they are supposed to do.

 It is good to hire a team of WordPress developers who will effectively execute the best practices.

 5. Develop the website with the user in mind

-While creating WordPress site, always keep users’ experience in mind.
+While creating a WordPress site, always keep users’ experience in mind.
 You have to create a site that is easily accessible by the users.
-Right from designing a user-interface to writing content, everything must feel intuitive.
+Right from designing a user interface to writing content, everything must feel intuitive.